awslabs/cid-gcp-cost-dashboard/README.md

 - `BucketName` => a bucket to store exctracted data.
 Provide a name based on your naming convention.

+- `ScriptBucketName` => a bucket to store glue job code.
+Provide a name based on your naming convention.

-- `GCPFullTableName` => this is a COMMADELIMITEDLIST type, and should includes your billing export tables ID delimited by a “,”. example: value1,value2.
-To retrieve your tables ID, just select the three dots on the right of a table and click “Copy ID”.
+- `GCPFullTableName` => this is a COMMADELIMITEDLIST type, and should includes your billing export tables ID delimited by a “,”.

+    example: value1,value2. to retrieve your table ID, just select the three dots on the right of a table and click “Copy ID”.

-- `GCPPricingFullTableName` => your pricing table id.
-To retrieve your tables ID, just select the three dots on the right of a table and click “Copy ID”.
+- `GCPPricingFullTableName` => your pricing table id. to retrieve your table ID, just select the three dots on the right of a table and click “Copy ID”.

 - `GCPConnectionName` => a name for the connection.
 Default can be good or adapt based on your naming convention needs.

-- `KMSKeyGCP` => ARN of the KMS Key previously created
+- `KMSOwners` => List of ARNs of Owners of the KMS key that will be created.

+- `GlueCrontab` => Time-based schedule for your jobs in AWS Glue.
+The definition of these schedules uses the Unix-like cronsyntax.
+For more info check: https://docs.aws.amazon.com/glue/latest/dg/monitor-data-warehouse-schedule.html

+- `StartDate` => Start date for data retrieval, leave empty to retrieve all.
+Format: YYYY-MM-DD HH:MM:SS

-- `GCPBillingLocation`, `GCPPricingLocation`, `GCPJobBookmarksKeys` and `TargetCatalogDBName` are reserved and must not be changed.
+- `GCPBillingLocation`, GCPPricingLocation, GCPJobBookmarksKeys and TargetCatalogDBName are reserved and must not be changed.

 ##### 5. Click on Next until completing the form.